Alexa173/CS-499/README.md

 #### Enhancements

-1. Update the structure to encorporate the api.
+1. Update the structure to incorporate the api.
 This folder is called app_api.
 2. Create a Mongoose schema
 3. Add a router for the API to function
 4. Wire up the route to the controller